shaunpwilkinson/insect/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNING or NOTEs.
+There were no ERRORs or WARNINGs or NOTEs

 ## Downstream dependencies